RazeLighter777/site/blog/content/post/hugo-on-k8s.md

 ```

 A little hacky, but it works.
-Notice I disabled the hot reload feature since I'm handling it manually with the loop.

 It does have to reinstall the node modules on every change, which is a bit slow, but for now it's acceptable since I have like 4 dependencies.